The family of George Floyd plans to file a $250 million lawsuit against Ye

 Ye's First Amendment rights will be a factor in this case, expert says

-On the matter of First Amendment rights, however, the family may have an uphill legal battle against Ye, said Roy S. Gutterman, the director of the Tully Center for Free Speech at the University of Syracuse.
+On the matter of First Amendment rights, however, the family may have an uphill legal battle against Ye, said Roy S. Gutterman, the director of the Tully Center for Free Speech at Syracuse University.

 "First off, there is no possibility of a defamation action here, because there would be no living plaintiff whose reputation has been damaged," Gutterman told NPR.
 "Libel and slander require a live plaintiff, and family members or surviving family members do not have standing to sue for defamation."